What You Can Do for a Cat with Misalignment of Teeth (Malocclusion)

 When is extraction preferred?

-Extraction of the offending tooth or teeth is usually performed, resulting in immediate relief.
+Extraction of the offending teeth is usually the treatment of choice and usually results in immediate relief.

-Extraction of the canines (also known as fangs) can be challenging, as the roots of these teeth are very long.
+Extraction of the canine or fang teeth can be challenging, as the roots of these teeth are very long.
 In some cases, a referral to a veterinary dental specialist may be recommended.
 Your veterinarian can recommend a dental specialist in your area.

 Why not just make space rather than extract?

-Removal of the damaged gum tissue (the area along the top of the gums, where they meet the surface of the teeth), where the misaligned tooth makes contact, can result in a pain-free functional bite.
+Removal of the damaged gum tissue where the misaligned tooth contacts the gums can result in a pain-free functional bite.
 Unfortunately, the benefit can be short-lived if the gum tissue grows back.

-This procedure involves laser ablation of the inflamed gum line affected by a malpositioned tooth creating a functional bite.
+This procedure involves laser ablation (removal) of the inflamed gum line affected by a malpositioned tooth, thereby creating a functional bite.

 What is crown reduction and restoration?